 The Go specification is easy to digest.
 Mastery isn’t beyond our reach.

 It’s always good to learn and stretch your mind.
 Even if learning Go never lands you a job, you will gain new perspectives when using other languages.
 For example, learning Go interfaces may give you a new appreciation for duck types in Python and Ruby.

 I began learning Ruby on Rails over Christmas 2005, well before I could find any jobs using it.
-Ten years later I can safely say it was a good investment.
+Years later I can safely say it was a good investment for my career.

 Should I build my SaaS startup on Go?